The Challenges with Training Plans

 How XATA Works

 Under the covers, XATA combines a lot of what Xert is measuring and tracking for you and sums it all up for you in a way that makes it actionable at every given moment.
-Rather than base your training prescription on something that was established at the beginning of a training plan, XATA looks at your previous week and your accumulated training load to determine what your Training Deficit/Surplus is presently.
-Knowing this and how many workouts you’ve done and how much XSS you typically accumulate, XATA thens calculates how much strain you should aim for in your next training session.
+Rather than base your training prescription on something that was established at the beginning of a training plan, XATA looks at the previous week and your accumulated training load to determine what your Training Deficit/Surplus will be at any given time.
+On your My Fitness home page, XATA establishes your deficit or surplus as of right now.
+Knowing this and how many workouts you’ve done and how much XSS you typically accumulate, XATA thens calculates how much strain you should aim for.
 XATA also looks at your Target Event Date to determine which phase your training program is in and determines what the Focus should be for your training.
 XATA will increasingly move your training towards your Target Athlete Type as your Target Event Date nears.
-Notably though, if your Training Status is red (Very tired), XATA will recommend a recovery ride independant of your deficit or surplus.
+Notably though, if your Training Status is red (Very tired), XATA will recommend a recovery ride independent of your deficit or surplus.
 If your Training Status is yellow (Tired), XATA will recommend an Endurance workout.
 If your status is Fresh or Very Fresh, you’ll have free reign to do a high-intensity workout if you’re in the Build or Peak phase of your program.
 (When you’re in the Base phase or if your Target Athlete Type is Triathlete, Century Rider or Time-Triallist, your workouts will always be Endurance workouts, only the Difficulty Rating and amount of XSS will vary as your Training Load increases.)

 XATA uses your Training Status information as part of the workout scoring process.
 When your Training Status is Fresh or Very Fresh, XATA will recommend workouts according to your current Target Focus, as determined by the training program.
 Below is an example training program for a Puncheur.
 In the base phase, training is focused on Endurance.
 In the peak phase, it is focused on Puncheur.
 In between, the change is periodized.
 Note that XATA will not exclusively recommend workouts in the specific focus.
 The ranking algorithm simply scores them higher.